Anna of Saxony: Imprisonment and death

 In September 1572 Anna decided to challenge the Imperial Court's ruling for her financial rights.
 At this time her Hessian and Saxon relatives had already made plans to turn Beilstein castle into a prison, to hold her captive as an adulteress.
 On 1 October 1572, she was brought there with her youngest daughter Christine.
 Three years later, her daughter was taken from her.

 In March of that year, although the divorce was not finalized, the first news appeared of an impending remarriage of William of Orange.
 His chosen wife was the former Abbess of Jouarre, Charlotte de Bourbon-Montpensier, a daughter of Louis II of Bourbon, Duke of Montpensier, and his first wife, Jacqueline de Longwy.
 Outraged at this news, some of Anna's relatives demanded the return of large wedding gifts despite her possible infidelity.
 Her Uncle August also demanded of William, whom he now called "Head of all the rogues and rebels " claimed one of the counties of Nassau, Hadamar and Diez.
 He also insisted that the marriage of the prince was not legally ended yet, and thus he had no right to remarry or confiscate her property.
 Anna did not admit her adultery in court, and if she did, then she could have proven that the prince had broken his marriage agreement.
 He also ordered the immediate transfer of his niece from Nassau to Saxony.

 When Anna learned in December 1575 of her upcoming transferral to Saxony, she attempted suicide.
 After a long stay in Zeitz, she was taken to Dresden in December 1576.
 There, the windows of her room were walled up and fitted with additional iron bars.
-At the door was a square hole in the top panel that provided a narrow grid, which was closed off outside.
-Through this hole food and drinks were served to her.
-At the door there was also another iron gate, virtually guaranteeing no chance of escape.

-As of May 1577, Anna was continuously hemorrhaging.
-She died on 18 December 1577, shortly before her 33rd birthday.
-Her bones reportedly lie in the cathedral of Meissen near her ancestors in a nameless tomb.
+The only entrance was a door covered by an iron grill, with a square hole cut into it so that food and drink could be passed to her, making it virtually impossible to escape.